 How they work

-A moving map system uses satellites and global positioning.
+A flight map system uses satellites and global positioning.
 However, they are a bit different than the GPS systems we use on the ground.
 After all, it may look like a lot of traffic or highways in the sky, but there are no roads.
 So how do pilots know where they are on their route?
 They fly to virtual spots found on their map.
 These points are called geo-positioning coordinates – some which have names and others that don’t.

 These virtual spots (waypoints) are learned by pilots – by memorizing their 5-letter (vowels and consonants) names that can be read.
 The planes hop from point to point on the map, rather than just fly a straight line from point A to point B.